rachel-yost/Project-3-PDA/README.md

 # Project-3-PDA

-# Simulation Study to Optimize Cluster Size and Number of Clusters Given Budget Constraints for a Cluster RCT
+# Simulation Study to Optimize Cluster Size and Number of Clusters Given Budget Constraints for a Cluster Randomized Controlled Trial

 ### Abstract